ElizMishina/Data_analytics_Bootcamp_Project/README.md

             - Measures the quality of the estimator, values closer to 0 are better
         * Coefficient of Determination (R^2)
             - Measures how accurate the prediction is, an R^2 value of 1 would represent a perfect prediction

+    * The below is the conlusion of our testing:
+        * The XGBoost regressor model yielded the highest accuracy scores.
+            - RMSE: 88,225.33
+            - MSE: 21,978,220,607.50
+            - R^2: 0.82
+        * Of all 3 metrics we used to measure accuracy XGBoost had the lowest RMSE, MSE. and R^2 scores.
+        * The XGBoost model was the model we decided to use for our machine learning project

+Observations:

+    * The machine learning model we used for testing in segment 2 changed in segment 3.
+Initially we only used Linear Regression and Random Forest Regressor.
+However, after further research of models we could use we came across the XGBoost model which ended up yielding higher accuracy scores and proved to be the better performing model.

 # Segment 4